fightingentropy/youtube-transcript/README.md

 A modern, minimal web application for extracting and viewing YouTube video transcripts with clickable timestamps.
 Built with Next.js, React, and Tailwind CSS with a sleek design inspired by Perplexity.

+## Live Demo

+The application is deployed and available at: [https://youtube-transcript.vercel.app](https://youtube-transcript.vercel.app)

 ## Features

 - 🎥 Extract transcripts from any YouTube video